The space under your decking can be attractive to rats because it provides a safe shelter.

 Rats are likely to exploit overgrown bushes and shrubs as hiding places.
 So, mow your lawn regularly and trim any plants to ensure they don’t harbor rodents.

 If you have woodpiles in your garden, move them to an elevated platform where rats can’t access them.
-Also, keep your compost bins sealed so that rats can’t scavenge for food inside it.
+Also, keep your compost bins sealed so rats can’t scavenge for food inside them.

 Consider Keeping A Cat